 When to shock a pool

-There are a number of different reasons and events that will make it necessary to shock a pool.
-These include:
+There are a number of different reasons and events that will make it necessary for a pool owner to shock a pool.
+Shock your pool when:

 - Start up or opening